 NewsAsh die-back disease (27-06-19)

-A significant number of ash trees in the Parish appear to be showing the first signs of ash die-back disease - thinning of the leaf canopy, and absence of leaves at the ends of the branches.
+A recent survey has revealed that a significant number of ash trees in the Parish appear to be showing the first signs of ash die-back disease - thinning of the leaf canopy, and absence of leaves at the ends of the branches.
 As the disease progresses, branches will die back and this season's leaves will turn brown and die, looking as if they have been killed by frost.
 Severely infected trees look like those illustrated below.

-Leicestershire County Council is offering landowners up to 15 free container-grown trees for planting in the countryside (not gardens) to compensate for the loss of ash trees and to increase biodiversity.
-There are other schemes supporting the planting of hedgerows and small woods .
+Leicestershire County Council is also operating a scheme offering landowners up to 15 free container-grown trees for planting in the countryside (not gardens) to compensate for the loss of ash trees and to increase biodiversity.
+There are additional schemes supporting the planting of hedgerows and small woods .